ClaraMarquardt/ehR/ReadMe.md

 font_import()
 loadfonts()

-# * note that there may still be problems when using the themes on a plot saved in a non-PDF format (open issue)
+# * note that there may still be problems when using the themes on a plot saved in a non-PDF format

 ````